Become A Volunteer

 - Read, uphold, and abide by our Values and our Code of Ethics

 - Uphold and abide by our Child Protection and Health and Safety policies and practices

 - Hold a current role and undertake the responsibilities assigned to that role

 - Undertake training relevant to the role and to maintain competency

 - Provide personal information and consent to it being stored in National Scout Databases

-Aside from being an awesome person, these are the requirements to join SCOUTS New Zealand.
+Aside from being an awesome person, these are the requirements to join Scouts Aotearoa.
 You can read our full membership policy here